TheKamboy/TheKamboy/README.md

 ## My Goals 🥅

 - [x] Learn Web Development 💻 (hugo is working well for me so success)
-- [ ] Make a Demo for [Ghost Team: Computer Trouble](https://github.com/TheKamboy/gt-computer-trouble) 🔫
+- [x] Make a Demo for [Ghost Team: Computer Trouble](https://github.com/TheKamboy/gt-computer-trouble) 🔫
+- [ ] Learn FULL Web Development (using bare html and css and js)